louis-young/markdown-blog/posts/how-to-prevent-derived-state-react.md

   link: "https://www.louisyoung.co.uk"
 ---

-Today we will look at how to prevent derived state in React.
+Today, we'll look at how to prevent derived state in React.

 ## What is derived state?